2019 POV Entrepreneurial Scientist & Engineer Fellowship

 What’s the timeline for the 2019 program?

-Fellows are expected to join the program no later than October 2019 and finish the program no later than October 2020.
+Fellows are expected to join the program no later than January 2020 and finish the program 12 months later.
 We will review the preliminary application forms on a rolling basis and will give a reply to each application within 2 weeks after submission.
 We encourage applicants to apply as soon as possible as we only select up to five fellows per year.
-We will accept preliminary applications forms until October 1st, 2019 by 5pm Berlin time the latest.
+We will accept preliminary applications forms until November 1st, 2019 by 5pm Berlin time the latest.

 What’s the application/selection process?